-Pelosi: China cannot stop US officials from visiting Taiwan
+Pelosi: China cannot isolate Taiwan by preventing visits

 Taiwan has put its military on alert and staged civil defense drills, while the U.S. has numerous naval assets in the area.

-China also flew war planes toward Taiwan and blocked imports of its citrus and fish.
+China also flew warplanes toward Taiwan and blocked imports of its citrus and fish.

 China sees the island as a breakaway province and considers visits to Taiwan by foreign officials as recognizing its sovereignty.

-The Biden administration and Pelosi have said the United States remains committed to the so-called one-China policy, which recognizes Beijing as the government of China but allows informal relations and defense ties with Taipei.
+The Biden administration and Pelosi have said the United States remains committed to a “one China” policy, which recognizes Beijing as the government of China but allows informal relations and defense ties with Taipei.
 The administration discouraged but did not prevent Pelosi from visiting.

 Pelosi has been a long-time advocate of human rights in China.
 She, along with other lawmakers, visited Beijing’s Tiananmen Square in 1991 to support democracy two years after a bloody military crackdown on protesters at the square.